Bucks vs. Wizards Player Props Betting Odds

 |AST

-- Antetokounmpo has averaged three assists per game, 2.5 fewer than Monday's assist over/under (5.5).
+- Antetokounmpo has averaged 4.6 assists per game this season, 0.9 less than his prop bet on Friday (5.5).

 Get Antetokounmpo gear at Fanatics!